open-policy-agent/opa/docs/content/management.md

 updates contain status information for OPA itself as well as the [Bundles](#bundles) that have been downloaded and activated.

-OPA sends status reports whenever bundles are downloaded and activated.
-If the bundle download or activation fails for any reason, the status update will include error information describing the failure.
+OPA sends status reports whenever one of the following happens:

+* Bundles are downloaded and activated -- If the bundle download or activation fails for any reason, the status update will include error information describing the failure.
+This includes Discovery bundles.
+* A plugin state has changed -- All plugin status is reported, and an update to any plugin will trigger a Status API report which contains the latest state.

 The status updates will include a set of labels that uniquely identify the OPA instance.
 OPA automatically includes an `id` value in the label set that